joemoose/dungeoneers.d20/docs/combat.md

 ## Morale

 When you’re fighting a group of opponents, the opponents must pass a WIL check as a group to continue fighting after they take their first casualty and again after they lose half their numbers or their leader is defeated.
-Opponents who fail their morale check immediately surrender or attempt to flee.
+Opponents who fail morale immediately surrender or attempt to flee.

 Lone foes must pass a morale check when reduced to 0 HP.